-Your home is far more likely to be devastated by termites than it is to be damaged by fire and flooding, and even if your home is made of modern construction materials, brick, or stone there are still plenty of places for termites to find wooded materials to eat and destroy from the inside out.
+Your home is far more likely to be devastated by termites than it is to be damaged by fire and flooding, and even if your home is made of modern construction materials, brick, or stone there are still plenty of places for termites in your house to find wooded materials to eat and destroy from the inside out.

 Sadly, the overwhelming majority of termite damage typically is NOT protected by homeowners insurance, either.
 This means that if you’re devastated by termite damage you might end up paying thousands and thousands of dollars out of pocket in repairs and pest removal.